35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Paleto Bay is chiefly Morro Bay-inspired but is a composite of several California coastal towns.

-Do Not Say: Do not state it is purely Morro Bay.
+Accuracy Note: Do not state it is purely Morro Bay.

 Source: Paleto Bay Source